 Questions?
 Need help with a trial?
 Contact us—we’re here to help.

-Infobase’s online resources provide unbiased, trustworthy coverage, including background and context on all aspects of this year’s presidential campaign and election.
+Infobase’s online resources provide unbiased, trustworthy coverage, including background and context on all aspects of the most recent presidential campaign and election.
 Plus, our extensive historical reference and research content informs students how the election process works, the history behind it, and the struggles of those who fought for our free and democratic elections.

 World News Digest

 World News Digest’s 2020 Elections Guide is your vital, one-stop source for complete campaign coverage, synthesizing in one place everything students and researchers need to know, through:

 - Original, exclusive articles and content

 World News Digest’s in-depth analysis of all candidates and their positions, the national political conventions and party platforms, and all the debates and issues is perfect for assignments geared to the 2020 election and beyond.
 You’ll also get valuable coverage and material on every presidential election since Franklin D. Roosevelt won a third term in 1940, from campaign roundups to breaking news stories.
 World News Digest clearly frames events for research and is the place to start any reference project.

 Learn more about World News Digest.

 Issues & Controversies